 We offer some on-site lab tests, including pregnancy, urinalysis, group A strep, influenza, mono, glucose, and microscopy.
 We also send specimens for testing to Quest Diagnostics, a large local reference laboratory.

 If you have an urgent problem or medical emergency, you may need to go to a local hospital emergency room or urgent care center.
 During office hours, we can help determine and facilitate that, as well as, when appropriate, directly order advanced diagnostics such as x-rays, ultrasounds, and EKGs in local off campus settings.
-For other times, please see After-Hours Emergencies and Off-Campus Medical Options below.
+For other times, please see After-Hours Emergencies and Off-Campus Medical Options.

 Health Programs and Workshops

 We advocate for a healthy campus community.
 The staff at Student Health Services can assist resident assistants (RAs), community advisors (CAs), faculty, and student leaders in creating health programming for students on these and other topics during the academic year (September to May):

 - Drug and alcohol education

 - Quitting smoking

 We can also come to your classroom or event and give a talk on a health-related topic.
 Please contact firstname.lastname@example.org to make arrangements.

 We’re located on Doble Campus on the lower level of Mackenzie Hall, next to the mail room.
 We open at 8:30 am Monday–Friday during each academic semester.
 We’re open during the academic year, September to May, on the same schedule as the residence halls.
 We are not a 24-hour walk-in clinic, so you will need to make an appointment.

 Our hours are posted, and usually include evening hours two days/week.